antononcube/Raku-Jupyter-Chatbook/README.md

 2. That Markdown file can be "executed" using "Text::CodeProcessing".

-3. The obtained, "woven" Markdown file has the results of the Raku (and Shell, and OpenAI, and PaLM) code cells in the original document.
+3. The obtained, "woven" Markdown file has the results of the Raku, Shell, OpenAI, and PaLM code cells in the original document.

 4. The content of the "work" document can be refined based in the results displayed in the "woven" document.

-5. If "more intensive interaction" is needed one can convert one of the Markdown files into a notebook.
+5. If a "more intensive interaction" is needed one of the Markdown files can be converted into a notebook:
    - ["Markdown::Grammar"](https://raku.land/zef:antononcube/Markdown::Grammar), [AAp3], can convert to Mathematica notebooks.
    - ["jupytext"](https://jupytext.readthedocs.io/) can convert to Jupyter notebooks.

 See the demo recording
 ["Raku Literate Programming via command line pipelines"](https://www.youtube.com/watch?v=2UjAdQaKof8), [AAv1], (4.5 min.)

-**LLM usage:** Markdown cells with message to be send to OpenAI or PaLM can be specified.
+**LLM usage:** Markdown cells with messages to be send to OpenAI or PaLM can be specified.
 See [AA2, AA3].

 ### Mathematica notebooks

-The creation of Jupyter notebooks were inspired from [Mathematica's](https://www.wolfram.com/mathematica/?source=nav) notebooks.
+The creation of Jupyter notebooks was inspired from [Mathematica's](https://www.wolfram.com/mathematica/?source=nav) notebooks.
 (Jupyter, instead of S-expressions uses JSON format.)